agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 	[1] 531
 	[1] 529

-To suggest that [1], allows for [2] and that it does not by chance, we toggle [1]. and take the first 100 numbers and find that it doesn't represent the population.
+To suggest that [1], ensures for [2] and that it does not by chance, we toggle [1].
+We take the first 100 numbers and find that it doesn't represent the population.

 	> mean(x)